cheuyin/pathfinding-visualizer/docs/canvas-refactor-plan.md

 3. **Provide a scalable foundation** for future features and optimizations
 4. **Improve user experience** through smooth, responsive interactions

 The phased approach minimizes risk while ensuring feature parity is maintained throughout the transition.
-The investment in this refactor will pay dividends in performance, user experience, and maintainability for the long term.
+The investment in this refactor will pay dividends in performance, user experience, and maintainability.

-**Recommendation**: Proceed with the refactor, prioritizing the conservative timeline to ensure thorough testing and quality assurance.
+**Recommendation**: Proceed with the refactor, prioritizing thorough testing and quality assurance.